 I love my soup a little spicy, so I love to serve it with a dollop of Chili Crunch on top for some heat and a nice additional texture.
 I also love to add on some fresh cilantro leaves for an extra pop of flavor.

-This soup is great all by itself, alongside a simple side salad (like my Korean Cucumber Salad), or as an accompaniment to an Asian-inspired meal, like my savory and spicy Kimchi Bacon Fried Rice or General Tso's Ramen Egg Rolls!
+This soup is great all by itself, alongside a simple side salad for an acidic pairing (like my Korean Cucumber Salad), or as an accompaniment to an Asian-inspired meal, like savory and spicy Kimchi Bacon Fried Rice or rich and flavorful General Tso's Ramen Egg Rolls!

 Storage